Who Sank the Maine?

 The Americans Did It Themselves

 Quite obviously, a false flag attack against their own ship to fire up support for going to war with Spain is the overwhelmingly preferred hypothesis among conspiracy theorists.
-And in both Cuba and Spain, it is the official narrative.
+And in Cuba, it remains the official narrative.
 Initially, Cuba and Spain both accepted the finding that it was an accident; but once Fidel Castro came to power and the Cold War of propaganda dominated relations between the US and Cuba, Castro wholeheartedly embraced the idea of a US false flag attack, and that's what you'll find in Cuban history books today.

 That the Americans would have done this in order to seize control of Cuba, as Castro said, can easily be dismissed in light of the simple fact that they did not do so.
 They did go to war with Spain and easily defeated them, and could have even more easily defeated Cuba, but they didn't.
 The Monroe Doctrine was simply to keep Europeans out of the Americas, there was no charge to seize colonies of its own — as we can see from history that they did not do so.